 3.10 Action at Meeting.

-The chairman of the meeting shall call the meeting to order, establish the agenda, and conduct the business of the meeting in accordance therewith or, at the chairman’s discretion, the business of the meeting may be conducted otherwise in accordance with the wishes of the Voting Class Members in attendance.
+The chair of the meeting shall call the meeting to order, establish the agenda, and conduct the business of the meeting in accordance therewith or, at the chair’s discretion, the business of the meeting may be conducted otherwise in accordance with the wishes of the Voting Class Members in attendance.
 The date and time of the opening and closing of the polls for each matter upon which the relevant Voting Class Members will vote at the meeting shall be announced at the meeting.

 3.12 Voting Class Member Action Without Meeting.
 Any action which may be taken at any annual or special meeting of the Voting Class Members may be taken without a meeting and without prior notice, if a consent in writing, setting forth the actions so taken, is signed by the Voting Class Members having not less than the minimum number of votes of Voting Class Members that would be necessary to authorize or take such action at a meeting at which all Voting Class Members entitled to vote thereon were present and voted.
 In particular, the annual or special meeting of the Individual Members to elect Individual Directors may be conducted by a vote over a period of five calendar days, commencing on a Monday to solicit consent from the Individual Members.
 All such consents shall be filed with the Secretary and shall be maintained in the corporate records.
 Prompt notice of the taking of a corporate action without a meeting by less than unanimous written consent shall be given to those Voting Class Members of the relevant class who have not consented in writing.